 LEGO Club is for kids in Grades 1 to 6, including Readiness.

-We meet every other Monday for an hour of building fun.
+We meet every other Wednesday, during the school year, for an hour of building fun.

 Please contact the library if you are interested in more information.
 What can we build?